A miscarriage is the spontaneous loss of a fetus before the 20th week of pregnancy. (Pregnancy losses after the 20th week are called stillbirths.)

 - Who are older.
 The risk increases after age 30, becomes even greater between 35 and 40, and is highest after 40.

 - Who have had previous miscarriages.

 Possible symptoms include:

-During a pelvic exam, your health care provider may see the cervix has opened (dilated) or thinned out (effacement).
+During a pelvic exam, your health care provider may see that your cervix has opened (dilated) or thinned out (effacement).

 The following blood tests may be performed:

 When a miscarriage occurs, the tissue passed from the vagina should be examined.
-This is done to determine if it was a normal placenta or a hydatidiform mole.
+This is done to determine if it was a normal placenta or a hydatidiform mole (a rare growth that forms inside the womb early in pregnancy).
 It is also important to determine whether any pregnancy tissue remains in the uterus.

-If the pregnancy tissue does not naturally leave the body, the woman may be closely watched for up to 2 weeks.
-Surgery (D and C) or medication (such as misoprostol) may be needed to remove the remaining contents from the womb.
+If the pregnancy tissue does not naturally leave the body, you may be closely watched for up to 2 weeks.
+Surgery (suction curettage, D and C) or medicine may be needed to remove the remaining contents from your womb.

-After treatment, the woman usually resumes her normal menstrual cycle within 4 - 6 weeks.
+After treatment, women usually resume their normal menstrual cycle within 4 to 6 weeks.
 Any further vaginal bleeding should be carefully monitored.
 It is often possible to become pregnant immediately.
-It is recommended that women wait one normal menstrual cycle before trying to become pregnant again.
+It is recommended that you wait one normal menstrual cycle before trying to become pregnant again.

 Complications of a complete miscarriage are rare.